cbrown5/cbrown5.github.io/_posts/2021-10-02-how-long-to-write-a-grant.md

 ---
-title: How much time does it take to write a grant
+title: "How much time does it take to write a grant?"
 layout: default
 category: research
 published: TRUE